schell/apecs/README.md

 data.
 In other words sync systems are highly optimized algorithms that run in the hot path.
 But they don't quite fit in situations where the system's focus changes over time, or when the system needs to wait for some condition before doing something different.
-Async systems are a good fit for situations where we're mutating different resources at different times, and when doing things fast (as in "as fast as possible") isn't necessary.
+Async systems are a good fit for these situations.
 Async systems are therefore a good fit for high-level orchestration.

 For example you might use an async system to setup your title screen, wait for user input and then start the main game simulation by injecting your game entities.